reonbritto/gmail-automation-servicenow/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the repository
-- Check the documentation
-- Review the configuration files

 ## 🚫 Troubleshooting

 ### Common Issues